 Entrepreneurs and small business owners typically don’t believe they can learn anything useful from the biggest and most successful companies in the world.

 After all, brand building at-scale is typically very different than brand building in the startup and small business world.

 Nevertheless, smart entrepreneurs and small business owners pay careful attention to important market forces and trends that shape some of the world’s best brands.

-Those entrepreneurs and small business owners know that despite the many differences between large and small companies, important insights that can help shape their marketing strategies.
+Those entrepreneurs and small business owners know that despite the many differences between large and small companies, important insights can help shape their marketing strategies.

 Google is listed as the most valuable global brand, with Apple, Microsoft, AT&T, and Facebook rounding out the top five.